Texans–Titans rivalry

-The Texans–Titans rivalry is a professional American football rivalry in the National Football League (NFL) between the Houston Texans and Tennessee Titans.
+The Texans–Titans rivalry is a National Football League (NFL) rivalry between the Houston Texans and Tennessee Titans.

-The Texans–Titans rivalry is an intense rivalry, pitting the Tennessee Titans (formerly based in Houston as the Houston Oilers) with Houston's present-day team, the Texans.
+The Texans–Titans rivalry is an intense rivalry, pitting the Tennessee Titans (formerly the Houston Oilers) with Houston's present-day team, the Texans.
 The 2002 expansion and conference realignment by the NFL put a new team into Houston.
 With the expansion Texans in place, the NFL's realignment created the AFC South and put the two teams together as division rivals.
 During the 2000s, the Titans dominated the rivalry before the Texans would gain the upperhand in the 2010s.

-The Titans currently lead the series 23–19.
-The two teams have not met in the postseason.
+The overall series is tied, 24–24.
+The two teams have not met in the playoffs.

+Background

+The Tennessee Titans were initially established as a Houston-based franchise known as the "Houston Oilers," debuting in the first season of the American Football League (AFL) in 1960.
+Despite achieving playoff success and featuring Hall of Fame players, the Oilers were unable to reach the Super Bowl.
+Bud Adams, the team's owner, expressed dissatisfaction with the Astrodome, considering it outdated, and sought a new stadium.
+In 1995, following unsuccessful negotiations, he opted to relocate the Oilers to Nashville, Tennessee, where they were rebranded as the Tennessee Titans.
+Houston was without an NFL team until the 2002 season when the league declared the return of football to the city with the establishment of the Houston Texans.
+Additionally, the NFL introduced realignments to its two conferences with each having North, South, East and West divisions.
+In the newly formed AFC South, the NFL placed the Houston Texans, Tennessee Titans, Jacksonville Jaguars, and Indianapolis Colts.
+Consequently, the Texans and Titans were scheduled to face each other twice annually: once in Houston and once in Nashville.

 History

-Origins

-The roots can be planted back to 1996, when the former Houston Oilers relocated to Tennessee and rebranded the franchise as the Titans in 1999.
-Houston was awarded a new franchise in 2002 dubbed the Texans, and fans have quarreled over who was the better team in Houston.

-Another earlier roots for the rivalry is knowing that Tennessee was a common ancestral place for White Texan settlers back in the 1830s.
-Additionally, both states have large country music scenes.